It's crucial to identify what kind of leadership is called for

-The surgeon directing her team, telling assistants what to do during an operation.
+A surgeon directing her team, telling assistants what to do during an operation

-The coach giving his team the game plan, organizing practices, and calling the plays during the game.
+A football coach giving his team the game plan, organizing practices, and calling the plays during the game

-In each of these, the leader knows what to do, and directs team members regarding their roles.
+In each of these, the leader knows what to do and directs team members regarding their roles.
 So-called “natural born leaders” take to this style like ducks to water.
-It is not enough, however, and authoritative leaders can find themselves in situations where their knee-jerk style is not effective.
+It is not always enough, however, and authoritative leaders can find themselves in situations where their go-to style is not effective.

 2. Adaptive leadership

-A doctor guiding a family through the process of coming to grips with an unavoidable and unhappy reality: That a member’s illness is incurable, for example.
+A doctor guiding a family through the process of coming to grips with an unavoidable and unhappy reality: That a member’s illness is terminal, for example.

 A CEO leading his company through the process of redefining itself after a major change in the business environment.
 They can no longer conduct business the old way.
-They must adapt, perhaps drastically, or go out of business.
+They must adapt or go out of business.

 The Eastman Kodak Company is a striking example.
 Founded in 1888, it ruled the world of photography for a century.
-Beginning to decline in the 1990s, it went through bankruptcy shortly after the turn of the 21st century.
+Declining in the 1990s, it went through bankruptcy shortly after the turn of the 21st century.

 What happened?
 Kodak stubbornly maintained its commitment to film photography and development even as the whole world was turning to digital photography.
-The really ironic fact: Kodak actually developed the first digital camera in 1975, and owned more patents touching on digital photography than any other company.
-But they failed to see that the world was changing … until it was too late.
+The ironic fact: Kodak developed the first digital camera in 1975 and owned more patents on digital photography than any other company!
+But they refused to see that the world was changing … until it was too late.

 The failure to recognize an adaptive leadership situation has taken down many leaders.
-Typically, the scenario is a person with a long track record of success as an authoritative leader who finds him- or herself in an adaptive leadership situation, but doesn’t know it.
+Typically, the scenario is a person with a long track record of success as an authoritative leader who finds him- or herself in an adaptive leadership situation but doesn’t recognize it.
 Their authoritative methods don’t work with the new reality, and the leader fails.
-Knowing this distinction might be critical to your career.
+That’s why knowing about this distinction might be critical to your career.

 3. Crisis leadership